-281 Interest in conservation and management of mountain bogs has broadened and intensified.
-In 2015, the Mountain Bogs National Wildlife Refuge was established, with most of the refuge's footprint in North Caro-282 283 lina.
-The refuge will complement and expand existing conservation efforts by offering additional opportuni-284 ties to protect sites via fee title or conservation easement and other avenues such as landowner stewardship agreements.
+Interest in conservation and management of mountain bogs has broadened and intensified.
+In 2015, the Mountain Bogs National Wildlife Refuge was established, with most of the refuge's footprint in North Carolina.
+The refuge will complement and expand existing conservation efforts by offering additional opportunities to protect sites via fee title or conservation easement and other avenues such as landowner stewardship agreements.
 Around the same time, a new partnership, the Bog Learning Network, was formed.
-The 285 286 Bog Learning Network is a consortium of scientists and land managers working to advance the restoration 287 and management of Southern Appalachian Bogs.
+The Bog Learning Network is a consortium of scientists and land managers working to advance the restoration and management of Southern Appalachian Bogs.
 In North Carolina, biologists with the USFWS and NCWRC have begun working more closely with biologists who work in the northern range of the species.
-This group 288 may develop a regional bog turtle conservation plan for the southern population like the Conservation Plan 289 290 written for the northern population (Erb 2019), which could be helpful in gaining additional funding for bog turtle conservation.
-Going forward, collaboration and communication with these partners will be essential to
+This group may develop a regional bog turtle conservation plan for the southern population like the Conservation Plan written for the northern population (Erb 2019), which could be helpful in gaining additional funding for bog turtle conservation.
+Going forward, collaboration and communication with these partners will be essential to meeting conservation goals for the bog turtle in North Carolina.

-Gabrielle Graeter, a wildlife diversity biologist with the NCWRC, probes the ground searching for bog turtles in Ida's Bog.
+Cordie Diggins, a wildlife diversity technician with the NCWRC, probes the ground searching for bog turtles in Ida's Bog.
+(NCWRC)